durmishib/Electronic-Healthcare-Record-System/README.md

 ### **2. week3**

 **Description:**
-This file contains the work process and deliverables completed during **Week 3** of the project.
-It includes the **requirement specifications** for the Electronic Healthcare System.
+This folder contains the work process and deliverables completed during **Week 3** of the project.
+It includes the **requirement specifications** file for the Electronic Healthcare System.

 **Contents:**
 1. **User Requirements**: